CS5008-khoury-lionelle/MidtermOptionFib/instructions/sample_midterm/README.md

 version difference wasn't noticeable, and much easier to code.
 Furthermore, something the iterative version would not allow is precaching the data, whereas the dynamic programming would adapt nicely if the program kept caches of previous runs and leaded those runs as needed.
-There would be a file load overhead, but at the cost of increased speed.
+There would be a file load overhead, but at the advantage of increased speed.
 At the same time, when the iterative C version as calculating N=50,000 is about 13 seconds, it wouldn't make sense to spend much time on alternative solutions - it was already blazing fast compared to other solutions.